113ll3/Ibmclouddocscli/reference/ibmcloud/cli_subnet.md

 ```
 ibmcloud sl subnet create public 16 567
 ```
+{: codeblock}

-This command creates a public subnet with 16 IP v4 addresses and places it on vlan with ID 567.
+This command creates a public subnet with 16 IP v4 addresses and places it on vlan with ID `567`.

 ## ibmcloud sl subnet detail
 {: #sl_subnet_detail}